Tag Archives: tony jaa

 Detective Cassidy tracks down Viktor and his youngest son.
 They have a shootout, and Viktor’s son is killed, but Viktor escapes.
 The crime lord backlashes at Cassidy by having his men kill his wife, wound him and kidnap his daughter.

-Tony and Cassidy figure out the traitor, come to terms and work together to take down Viktor, including the human trafficking ring.
+Tony and Cassidy figure out the traitor, come to terms, and work together to take down Viktor and the human trafficking ring.
 More hand-to-hand combat occurs, keeping the movie all action.
-At the same time, the story shines through and is better than most movies of this genre.
+At the same time, the Skin Trade shines through and is better than most movies of this genre.
 The acting is good.
 All in all, the movie is worth watching.